 proxy user) and the account whose privileges apply during the

 current session (the proxied user).
 For the example just

 described, those functions return these values:

-clause specifying a string that the server passes to the plugin
+specifying a string that the server passes to the plugin when

-when the user connects.
-It is up to each plugin whether the
+client user name to a proxied user name.
+It is up to each plugin

 format of the authentication string depends on how the plugin